 Party the night away

-Alongside its beaches, Cancun is well known for its lively nightlife.
-Sometimes it seems that the party doesn’t ever stop in this resort town, so if you’re a party animal, you’ll definitely want to see what there is on offer when the sun goes down.
+Alongside its breathtaking beaches, Cancun is well known for its lively nightlife.
+In fact, sometimes, it seems that the party doesn’t ever stop in this resort town.
+If you’re a party animal, you’ll definitely want to see what there is on offer when the sun goes down.

 Dive down into Cancún Underwater Museum